Learn How to Hit a Draw With Ease: Top Tips to Shape Your Shots

 Tee Up Accordingly

-To hit a draw from the tee box, make sure you make two adjustments.
+To hit a draw from the tee box, you want to make two adjustments.

 Add More Speed